Faramarz-bagherzadeh/Melbourne_WWTP/README.md

 As TN and BOD samplings occurs once a week, we had missing data in these columns.

 After predicting the missing values with almost (40%) accuracy, we performed a comprehensive Feature selection and machine learning study to find the best way to predict the power consumption

+Grouping_Inlet :

+We have several inlet flow records for each day.
+In this code, we grouped the data by averaging inlet values for each day.